 Even though there are many “non-thyroid” factors listed below that alter thyroid function, the first place to start is with customary lab tests to point out major thyroid dysfunction.
 One of the main problems with mainstream medicine’s approach to thyroid health is the reliance on one lab test TSH (Thyroid Stimulating Hormone).
 This one lab test FAILS to give a full picture of thyroid health.
 Failure to run complete thyroid lab testing is one of the key reasons why there are hundreds of millions of undiagnosed and inadequately treated hypothyroidism patients in the world.

-Comprehensive Thyroid Assessment for USA (not available in NY, NJ, and RI)
+Comprehensive Thyroid Assessment for USA (not available in NY, NJ, MA & RI)

 Comprehensive Thyroid Assessment Kit for Canada (this kit can also be used in the USA except in NY, helpful if you are not near a Quest draw center, reside in a rural area, or live in Canada)